Skip to main content

 How online business loans work

 An online business loan is a term loan or revolving line of credit originated through a digital underwriting platform rather than a bank branch relationship.
 The structure is identical to a conventional bank term loan: you borrow a fixed principal, repay it over a defined term with scheduled payments of principal plus interest, and pay interest only on the outstanding balance (declining balance method).
 What differs is the delivery mechanism.
 Online platforms use automated bank-statement analysis — pulling 3–12 months of business bank data via open-banking APIs or direct upload — to underwrite in hours rather than weeks.
-Per CFPB research on online small business lending, online lenders have meaningfully expanded access to capital for businesses under $1 million in revenue and businesses under 3 years old that traditional banks historically declined.
+Online lenders have meaningfully expanded access to capital for businesses under $1 million in revenue and businesses under 3 years old that traditional banks historically declined.
 The trade-off: online term loans typically carry higher rates than equivalent bank products — because faster underwriting accepts higher risk — and shorter maximum terms (12–60 months vs. up to 120 months for SBA 7(a)).

 Term business lending: structure and amortization